scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 such cases, the ``bespon`` package raises a nesting depth error.
 This reduces the potential for runaway parsing.

-When the last line of a string contains one or more Unicode code points with ``Bidi_Class`` R or AL (right-to-left languages) [UAX9]_, by default no other data objects or comments are allowed on that line.
-This prevents a right-to-left code point from interacting with following code points to produce ambiguous layout as a result of the Unicode bidirectional algorithm [UAX9]_ that is implemented in much text editing software.
+When the last line of an inline or unquoted string contains one or more Unicode code points with ``Bidi_Class`` R or AL (right-to-left languages) [UAX9]_, by default no other data objects or comments are allowed on the line on which the string ends.
+This prevents a right-to-left code point from interacting with following code points to produce ambiguous visual layout as a result of the Unicode bidirectional algorithm [UAX9]_ that is implemented in much text editing software.
 Consider an indentation-based dict mapping Hebrew letters to integers (valid BespON):

 .. raw:: latex